ingo/ingo.github.io/_recipes/bruschetta_with_fresh_tomato_and_basil.md

 category: Entrees
 description: This classic bruschetta topping features fresh diced tomatoes marinated in olive oil, balsamic vinegar, and basil.
 Served piled atop warm, garlicky toast for an easy appetizer or light meal.
+The fresh tomatoes, flavored with olive oil, vinegar and basil make a simple yet delicious topping.
+When served on the crisp garlic toasts, it creates the perfect balance of flavors and textures.
+A great easy recipe using summer's fresh tomatoes.
 difficulty: easy
 image: bruschetta_with_fresh_tomato_and_basil.jpg
 size: 12 servings